-Most commonly, symptomatic hypoglycemia is a complication of drug treatment of diabetes mellitus Drug Treatment of Diabetes Mellitus General treatment of diabetes mellitus for all patients involves lifestyle changes, including diet and exercise.
-Appropriate monitoring of blood glucose levels is essential to prevent complications... read more with oral antihyperglycemics (especially sulfonylureas) and insulin.
+Most commonly, symptomatic hypoglycemia is a complication of medication treatment of diabetes mellitus Medications for Diabetes Mellitus Treatment General treatment of diabetes mellitus for all patients involves lifestyle changes, including diet and exercise.
+Appropriate monitoring and control of blood glucose levels is essential to prevent... read more with oral antihyperglycemics (especially sulfonylureas) and insulin.

 Symptomatic hypoglycemia unrelated to treatment of diabetes mellitus is relatively rare, in part because the body has extensive counter-regulatory mechanisms to compensate for low blood glucose levels.
 Glucagon and epinephrine levels surge in response to acute hypoglycemia and appear to be the first line of defense.
 Cortisol and growth hormone levels also increase acutely and are important in the recovery from prolonged hypoglycemia.
 The threshold for release of these hormones is usually above that for hypoglycemic symptoms.
 Hereditary or congenital syndromes that cause hypoglycemia in infancy and childhood are not discussed here.

 Etiology of Hypoglycemia